-We've put together eight tips to help you host the best and easiest football party of the year.
-Remember, this party is all about riotous fun.
+We've put together eight tips to help you throw the best and easiest football party of the year.
+Remember, this gathering is all about fun, fun, fun.
 Let's hope your team wins!

 - Plan your guest list: Invite people who care about the game, as well as those who care about them!
 This is not the time to include your neighbor who invited you for coffee but who knows nothing and cares less about football.

 - Keep the number of guests reasonable: For most party guests, watching the game is critical.
 Think about the seating arrangements near your television set.
 The game is long -- no one wants to stand against a wall or sit on the floor.
 Make sure you can arrange furniture comfortably.